-What changes have taken place to Self Assessments as a result of COVID-19?
+What changes have taken place to the 2021 Self Assessments as a result of COVID-19?

 The significant changes that took place this year as part of the Government’s support package for businesses impacted by COVID-19 included deferring the deadline to pay the second payment on account for the tax year 2019/20 from 31 July 2020 to January 31 2021.

 In addition to this, the Chancellor announced a further change in September 2020, with the ability to defer payment further with a 12-month Time to Pay extension, for those impacted by COVID-19.
 This now means that those payments deferred from July 2020 and those due in January 2021 will now be able to be spread over the next 12 months subject to HMRC agreement, under a Time to Pay arrangement.

 When will you now need to make 2021 Self Assessment payments?